COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 There are three main types of skin cancer:

-BCC and SCC are the most common forms of skin cancer and are collectively referred to as nonmelanoma skin cancers.
-This summary only covers the treatment of nonmelanoma skin cancers.
-(Refer to the PDQ summary on Melanoma Treatment for more information.)
+BCC and SCC are the most common forms of skin cancer and together are referred to as nonmelanoma skin cancers.
+This summary addresses the treatment of BCC and SCC of the skin and the related noninvasive lesion actinic keratosis.
+Refer to the PDQ summary on Melanoma Treatment for information about the treatment of melanoma.

 Incidence and Mortality

-Precise estimation of the total numbers and incidence rate of nonmelanoma skin cancer is not possible because reporting to cancer registries is not required.
-However, based on Medicare fee-for-service data, which were then extrapolated to the U.S. population, an estimated 2,152,500 persons were treated for nonmelanoma skin cancers in 2006.
-That number would exceed all other cases of cancer estimated by the American Cancer Society for that year, which was about 1.4 million.
-Although the two types of nonmelanoma skin cancer are the most common of all malignancies, they account for less than 0.1% of patient deaths caused by cancer.
+The total number and incidence rate of nonmelanoma skin cancers cannot be estimated precisely because reporting to cancer registries is not required.
+However, based on extrapolation of Medicare fee-for-service data to the U.S. population, it has been estimated that the total number of persons treated for nonmelanoma skin cancers in 2012 was about 3 million.[5,6] That number exceeds all other cases of cancer estimated by the American Cancer Society for that year, which totaled about 1.6 million.
+Although nonmelanoma skin cancer is the most common of all malignancies, it accounts for less than 0.1% of patient deaths caused by cancer.

-This evidence summary covers basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) of the skin, and the related noninvasive lesion actinic keratosis (viewed by some pathologists as a variant of in situ SCC).
+This evidence-based summary covers basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) of the skin and the related noninvasive lesion actinic keratosis (viewed by some pathologists as a variant of in situ SCC).
+BCC and SCC are both of epithelial origin.
 Although BCC and SCC are by far the most frequent types of nonmelanoma skin cancers, approximately 82 types of skin malignancies, with a wide range of clinical behaviors, fall into the category of nonmelanoma skin cancer.

 A specific subtype of BCC is the morpheaform type.
 This subtype typically appears as a scar-like, firm plaque.
 Because of indistinct clinical tumor margins, the morpheaform type is difficult to treat adequately with traditional treatments.